 4. Celeriac Schnitzel With Mushroom Sauce

 Celeriac, also called celery root, is the perfect candidate for recreating schnitzel, a favorite dish of Austria.
-When sliced thin like in this Celeriac Schnitzel With Mushroom Sauce, it becomes tender when cooked, but retains some firmness.
+When sliced thin like in this Celeriac Schnitzel With Mushroom Sauce by Lisa Dobler, it becomes tender when cooked, but retains some firmness.
 The breadcrumb coating is crispy, the perfect contrast to the creamy mushroom sauce.
 Whether you are serving guests or a family, this dish is a winner.

 5. Raw Vegetable and Chickpea Stew With Spicy Orange Cauliflower Couscous

-This Raw Vegetable and Chickpea Stew may take some preparation, but it is sure to tantalize everyone’s taste buds.
+This Raw Vegetable and Chickpea Stew by One Green Planet may take some preparation, but it is sure to tantalize everyone’s taste buds.
 Tomatoes, sprouted chickpeas, dried fruit, and vegetables are married together with the traditional flavors of cumin, turmeric, cinnamon, and lemon.
 And if that isn’t enough, it’s also paired with spicy cauliflower couscous with oranges, cranberries, and walnuts and a side of kale.
 Yum!

 6. Vegetable Stuffed Baked Eggplant

 Source: Vegetable Stuffed Baked Eggplant

 The eggplant halves in this Vegetable Stuffed Baked Eggplant by Judy Moosmueller are roasted in the oven until brown and the stuffed with a mixture of lightly seasoned quinoa, sautéed mushrooms, and other vegetables.
 It’s easy to make, but the results are amazing!
 Don’t limit yourself to the grains and vegetables in the recipe for the stuffing — any vegetables that you use will do!
 Experiment with different mixtures and enjoy.